 The late film composer Jóhann Jóhannsson's one and only directorial effort is a strange and bewildering video essay, narrated by Tilda Swinton

-At times it's hard to escape the feeling that you're watching something you'd see playing on the wall of an art gallery, yet it does inspire a good amount of fascination – especially as Jóhannsson's music, created alongside sound artist and composer Yair Elazar Glotman, achieves a synchronisation with the images that feels preordained.
+At times it's hard to escape the feeling you're watching something you'd see playing on the wall of an art gallery, yet it does inspire a good amount of fascination – especially as Jóhannsson's music, created in collaboration with sound artist and composer Yair Elazar Glotman, achieves a synchronisation with the images that feels preordained.
 There's a sense, now and again, that the piece is somewhat extended at 70 minutes, though equally long periods of time seem to pass quickly as you are drawn under its strangely calming but unsettling spell.
 Certainly it reaffirms Jóhannsson's gift with music, but Last and First Men also suggests he had potential as a great director of science-fiction cinema, too.

 Last and First Men is now streaming on BFI Player.Where to watch